Goziechukwu/muse_school/README.md

 <img src="./static/images/mailchimp-signup-form.PNG" alt="SignUp Form by MailChimp">

+## Muse School as an E-Commerce Business Model

+Muse School's website is designed to meet the requirements of an e-commerce business model by providing a user-friendly online storefront, secure payment processing, and robust customer engagement strategies.

+Muse School's core business intents focus on generation of revenue, aquisition and retention of customers, and brand building.
+Supported by effective marketing strategies, Muse School has implemented an Online Store Front with Products Listings, Searching and Filtering.

+Secondly it features a smooth Checkout process with a Secure Payment Gateway using Stripe.
+After transaction, the User receives Order Confirmation.

+## User Stories

+### Site Users

+A site user can:

+- create an Account to manage an order
+- save payment information
+- view a list of all courses or of courses by category and select a course to view more details about it.
+- click on a course to read the full description of the course.
+- view the courses by level, as shown on the navigation link of the homepage ("Harmonic Beginnings, "Melodic Journeys", or "Symphonic Mastery")
+- view courses by ratings, prices or categories.

+### Registered Users

+Registered users can perform all the functions a site user can, but in addition can:

+- receive personalized course(product) recommendation based on their browsing history

+### Site Administrators

+A site admin can:

+- add more courses as products
+- remove courses
+- approve or disapprove card payments for any course.

 ## Technologies Used

 The website was designed using the following hosting services and programming languages: